robenkleene/software-references/excel/excel-pivot-table.md

 - **Varp:** The variance of a population, where the population is all of the values to be summarized.

 ## Errors

+- To get around the "Pivot Table field name already exists" error when renaming a column to the same name as a column in an existing table, the convention is to add a space to the end of the column name.

 ### Hiding